Vassar College: Architecture

-The Vassar College Observatory is one of two National Historic Landmarks on the college's campus, along with Main Building.
+The Vassar College Observatory is one of two National Historic Landmarks on the college's campus, along with the Main Building.

 Vassar's campus, also an arboretum, is 1000 acre and has more than 100 buildings, ranging in style from Collegiate Gothic to International, with several buildings of architectural interest.
-At the center of campus stands Main Building, one of the best examples of Second Empire architecture in the United States.
-When it was opened, Main Building was the largest building in the U.S. in terms of floor space.
+At the center of campus stands the Main Building, one of the best examples of Second Empire architecture in the United States.
+When it was opened, the Main Building was the largest building in the U.S. in terms of floor space.
 It formerly housed the entire college, including classrooms, dormitories, museum, library, and dining halls.
 The building was designed by Smithsonian architect James Renwick Jr. and was completed in 1865.
 It was preceded on campus by the original observatory.
 Both buildings are National Historic Landmarks.
 Rombout House was purchased by the college in 1915 and added to the National Register of Historic Places in 1982.

 Eero Saarinen made designs for several Vassar dormitories, but only one, the Emma Hartman Noyes House, was completed in 1958.
 Built for roughly 160 students, it was the first part of a circular construction that was to be continued in "Noyes II."
 The starkly modernist building's high cost and structural difficulties with the windows, however, led administrators to leave it at one.
 The dorm's common area is famous for its futuristic design; readings and concerts are held there regularly.
 The Noyes building was also the home of an all-female football team, the Noyes Nymphs, who competed against Ivy League teams in the 1960s and 1970s.